weavejester/contributing/CONTRIBUTING.md

 **Do** ensure that the CI checks pass.

-**Do** squash the commits in your PR to remove corrections irrelevant to the code history, after the code in the PR has been accepted.
+**Do** squash the commits in your PR to remove corrections irrelevant to the code history, once the PR has been reviewed.

 **Do** feel free to pester the repository owner about the PR if it hasn't been responded to.
 Sometimes notifications can be missed.

-**Don't** use more than one blank line in a row.
+**Don't** overuse vertical whitespace; avoid multiple sequential blank lines.

 **Don't** include more than one feature or fix in a single PR.